 The heating pad should be set on a low setting to avoid burning the skin and can be placed anywhere on the body that hurts the most to loosen the muscles and relieve pain while you sleep.

-One of the most common habits that make falling asleep more difficult is eating too close to bedtime.
+One common habit that makes falling asleep more difficult is eating too close to bedtime.
 When you eat close to bedtime, your body springs into action to digest food.
-During sleep, the only job that your body should be doing is healing and regenerating itself.
+However, during sleep, the only job that your body should be doing is healing and regenerating itself.

-Caffeinated beverages act as stimulants that interfere with getting to sleep and staying asleep.
+Caffeine stimulants our mind interfering with our ability to get to sleep and stay asleep.
 Therefore, it's best not to drink caffeinated beverages within four hours of trying to get to sleep.